 - 1 teaspoon Dijon mustard

 - Place all the ingredients in a mason jar and using an immersion stick blender, just blend the ingredients together until the dressing emulsifies.
-Alternately, you can add all the ingredients, except the oil into a blender and blend until smooth.
+Alternately, you can add all the ingredients to a blender and blend until smooth.
 Taste, and adjust with additional lemon juice, salt, or pepper.
 If the dressing is too thick, add a tablespoon of water at a time until it reaches desired consistency.

 ©.
 All images & content are the sole property of Little Spice Jar.
 Please obtain permission prior to using my images.
 If you would like to republish a recipe, please link back to this post and re-write the instructions in your own words.